twitter icon rss icon

 Link to this site

 The winery’s focus is on farming vintage-driven wines from great sites.
-500 acres of vineyards are currently under the direction of viticulturist Allen Holstein.
-The three major vineyards are the 120-acre Knudsen Vineyard planted in 1972-1974, the 8-acre Stoller Vineyard planted in 1995, and the 160-acre Lonestar Vineyard located 15 minutes south of Dunee and planted primarily to Dijon clones.
+460 of vineyards are currently under the direction of viticulturist Allen Holstein.
+The three major vineyards are the 120-acre Knudsen Vineyard planted in 1972-1974, the 8-acre Stoller Vineyard planted in 1995, and the 160-acre Lonestar Vineyard located 15 minutes south of Dundee and planted primarily to Dijon clones.
+130 plantable acres at the southern end of the Eola-Amity Hills was acquired in 2007.

 Reviewed Wines